dotnet/docs/docs/fundamentals/code-analysis/style-rules/naming-rules.md

 ### Example: Overlapping naming strategies

+Consider the following two naming rules:

-1. Public methods are PascalCase
+1. Public methods are PascalCase.
-2. Async methods end with Async
+2. Asynchronous methods end with `"Async"`.

-For public async methods, it is not obvious which rule takes precedence.
-You can create a new rule for public async methods and specify the naming exactly.
+For `public async` methods, it's not obvious which rule takes precedence.
+You can create a new rule for `public async` methods and specify the naming exactly.

 ### Example: `const` modifier includes `static` and `readonly`

+Consider the following two naming rules:

-1. Constant fields are PascalCase
+1. Constant fields are PascalCase.
-2. Non-public static fields are s_camelCase
+2. Non-public `static` fields are s_camelCase.

-Rule 2 is more specific and takes precedence so all non-public constant fields are s_camelCase.
-To resolve the issue you can define an intersection rule: non-public constant fields are PascalCase.
+Rule 2 is more specific and takes precedence, so all non-public constant fields are s_camelCase.
+To resolve the issue, you can define an intersection rule: non-public constant fields are PascalCase.

 ## Default naming styles